 - Server – a built-in HTTP development server that supports fapws3, bjoern, GAE, СherryPy, and any other WSGI-capable HTTP server

-Bottle is a perfect solution for prototyping, learning the organization of web frameworks, and building simple personal apps.
+Since 2009, Bottle has been updated 73 times, and now it’s a perfect solution for prototyping, learning the organization of web frameworks, and building simple personal apps.

 CherryPy is an open-source, minimalist web framework.
 It makes building Python web applications no different than building any other object-oriented program.